auerbachs/BMDExpress-3/README.md

 # BMDExpress-3

-Software uses the dose-response models from the EPA BMDS software and ToxicR to analyze high dimensional dose-response data, in particular gene expression data.
+Software uses the dose-response models from the EPA BMDS software and ToxicR (developed by Matt Wheeler (matt.wheeler@nih.gov) to analyze high dimensional dose-response data, in particular gene expression data.
 The outputs of the software are gene and gene set level benchmark dose values.

 Jason Phillips (jason.phillips@sciome.com) was the software engineer on BMDExpress 3 and Dan Svoboda (daniel.svoboda@sciome.com) was the primary design engineer.
 Scott Auerbach (auerbachs@niehs.nih.gov) led the project team.